ieee-vgtc/ieeevis.org/content/info/call-participation/shortpapers.md

 Short papers welcome submissions describing original work with focused and concise research contributions, incremental work such as follow-up extensions or evaluations of existing methods, or exploratory work.

-The short paper submission deadline is June 13, 2020, creating an opportunity to showcase late-breaking research results.
+The short paper submission deadline is ~~June 13, 2020~~ **July 13, 2020**, creating an opportunity to showcase late-breaking research results.

 ### Submission Guidelines: